d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ## Put All Things Together

-We packaged the above code in the `load_corpus_time_machine` function, which returns `corpus`, a list of token indices, and `vocab`, the vocabulary.
-The modification we did here is that `corpus` is a single list, not a list of token lists, since we do not the sequence information in the following models.
+Equipping with the above functions, we package everything into the `load_corpus_time_machine` function, which returns `corpus`, a list of token indices, and `vocab`, a vocabulary of the time machine corpus.
+The modification we did here is that `corpus` is a single list, not a list of token lists, since we do not keep the sequence information in the following models.
 Besides, we use character tokens to simplify the training in later sections.

 ```{.python .input}
 # Saved in the d2l package for later use